 The MidMichigan Difference

-- Choice of settings tailored to specific needs - including psychiatric inpatient care, outpatient care, office-based care and geriatric programs.
+- Choice of settings tailored to specific needs - including psychiatric inpatient care, outpatient care and office-based care.

 - Experienced, certified experts - including board-certified psychiatrists; doctoral-level, masters-level and certified psychologists and therapists; and specialty trained nurses.